battlecode/battlecode-server-2017/specs.md

 The terrain type and ore amount of a map square cannot be sensed until that map square has been within sight range of an allied unit.
 The ore amount sensed on a map square will return the ore amount on the square during the last time that map square was within allied sight range - meaning that enemy mining activity cannot be sensed from far away.

-Sensing info on a robot includes the robot's location, actiondelay, whether it is currently constructing anything, its type, its health, and more.
+Sensing info on a robot includes the robot's location, delays, its supply levels, its type, its health, and more.
 See the `RobotInfo` Java documentation for more details.

 Victory and Tiebreaks [bcd12]
 ---------------